stroiker/distributed-deduplicator/README.md

 # Quick start

 1) Start an Apache Cassandra cluster and create a keyspace, manually parameterized according to your business requirements (replication factor, etc.);
-2) Use builder `DeduplicationProvider.builder()` to create `DeduplicationProvider` instance.
+2) Use builder `DeduplicationProviderBuilder.newProviderBuilder()` or `DeduplicationProviderBuilder.newAsyncProviderBuilder()` to create provider instance.
 You can create a provider with a given Cassandra `CqlSession` object or using Cassandra `application.conf` configuration file from classpath by default.
 If you want to use separate session parameters (like consistency level, etc.) - you can configure a custom profile and pass the profile name during provider creation.
 Also, you can pass a retry strategy which is used to resolve undefined processing order from implemented strategies (see below) or implement your own strategy.
 3) Wrap your business logic which have to protect against duplicates in function `process(...)`.
 Next arguments have to pass to function:
 - `key` - idempotency key which is unique identifier of your business logic unit of work;